SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Safety promotion is mainly about establishing a positive safety culture.
 Building a positive safety culture is probably the most advanced goal in aviation safety management systems.
 Unfortunately, this pillar is largely overlooked, hence why it is commonly called “The overlooked pillar.”

-If it’s so important, why it is overlooked?
+If it’s so important, why overlooked?
 Mainly because it exists in the shadow of the SRM and SA pillars.
 In the wake of such extensive and important processes as the SA and SRM processes, it’s very easy to overlook how much attention Safety Promotion warrants from safety managers.

 The main elements of Safety Promotion are: